djeada/Linux-Notes/notes/performance_monitoring.md

 ## Performance Monitoring

-Performance monitoring is essential for maintaining the health of your system.
-It helps you identify bottlenecks or issues that may be affecting your system's performance.
+Performance monitoring helps you identify bottlenecks or issues that may be affecting your system's performance.
 We'll now explore some tools and techniques available for monitoring performance and explain some usage statistics, such as CPU and RAM usage.

 ### Understanding Usage Statistics